 We respect your Do Not Track preference.

-Download a PDF of this factsheet here.
+Download a copy of this factsheet (opens to PDF, 192KB).

 The code regulates how health agencies (such as doctors, nurses, pharmacists, health insurers, hospitals, Primary Health Organisations, ACC and the Ministry of Health) collect, hold, use and disclose health information about identifiable individuals.

+One of the obligations that health agencies take on when they hold health information is to keep that information secure.
 Rule 5 of the Code requires health agencies to take ‘reasonable security safeguards’ to protect health information.
 This means keeping the information safe from loss, as well as from unauthorised access, use, modification or disclosure.

 To comply with rule 5, agencies need to consider what risks there are for the health information they hold, make a plan to address those risks and do what is necessary to carry it out.